nnul/deck-duel/README.md

 #### Prep Phase

-Before combat, each player can concentrate their *will* into one of two areas *aggression* or *guard*.
-Aggression increases the damage dealt on a success in combat and guard is used to evade incoming damage during a loss in combat.
-Only a single *will* can be spent per turn in this way.
-The maximum total in either area can never exceed +3.
+Before combat, each player can concentrate their *will* into one of two areas: *aggression* or *guard*.
+Aggression increases the damage dealt on a win in combat and guard is used to evade incoming damage during a loss in combat.
+Only a single *will* can be spent per turn in this manner.
+The maximum total per area can never exceed +3.
 See the section on **concentration** for more details.

 The player with initiative spends there *will* first or can choose to not spend any.
 The other player can then spend their will in response.